Foster Care

 Can you adopt children in care in Indiana?

-You can foster to adopt in Indiana, which means that you’ll foster a child with the hopes of adopting if they can’t reunite with their biological parents.
+Yes, you can foster to adopt in Indiana.
+This means fostering a child with the hopes of adopting if they can’t reunite with their biological parents.
 It’s an incredible way to provide a forever home to a child in need.

 What types of children are in need of foster care in Indiana?